Last Updated on August 6, 2022 by Max

 Cure prostatitis and chronic pelvic pain by Paida and Lajin practices.

 Urinary Bladder Meridian addresses any conditions of men’s urinary and reproductive systems: prostatitis, chronic pelvic pain syndrome, erectile dysfunction, and premature ejaculation.
-This meridian starts from the head and ends in the toe.
-Being the longest meridian of our body, it also connects to the meridians of Spleen, Liver, and Kidney.
-To detoxify and unblock the Urinary Bladder Meridian one need to paida the abdomen, the base of thighs, and the inner sides of legs.
+This meridian starts from the head and ends at the toe.
+Being the longest meridian of our body, it also connects to the meridians of the Spleen, Liver, and Kidney.
+To detoxify and unblock the Urinary Bladder Meridian, one needs to paida the abdomen, the base of thighs, and the inner sides of the legs.

-There are no limits in time length as well as the frequency of Paida practice during a day.
-You should paida the relevant areas as long as “toxic” or “polluted” blood or Sha shows up, it may vary individually, and depending on the blockage severity may take from 2 to 10 minutes.
+There are no limits on time length as well as the frequency of Paida practice during a day.
+You should paida the relevant areas as long as “toxic” or “polluted” blood or Sha shows up, it may vary individually and depending on the blockage severity, may take from 2 to 10 minutes.
 This blood entirely disappears in the next 2-3 days.
-It is not a bruise, how do we imagine it; if you keep paida the same area, it may disappear during the next 20-30 minutes, but not expanding.
-You can paida one area a time, but in the case of severe prostatitis symptoms, the duration of Paida should be prolonged to one hour a day or more.
+It is not a bruise, how do we imagine it; if you keep paida in the same area, it may disappear during the next 20-30 minutes but not expand.
+You can paida one area at a time, but in the case of severe prostatitis symptoms, the duration of Paida should be prolonged to one hour a day or more.
 You should paida until the appearance of Sha stops.

 Practice Paida in combination with Lajin for better effects.
-Chinese medicine considers tendons and ligaments contraction and degeneration as a principal cause of aging and most disorders.
-The statement “No pain no gain” best describes the primary rule of Lajin practice.
+Chinese medicine considers tendons and ligaments contraction and degeneration as principal causes of aging and most disorders.
+The statement “No pain, no gain” best describes the primary rule of Lajin practice.
 You have to stretch as much as you can, and pain will address blockages of the meridians.

-Lajin is extremely useful in mitigation prostatitis and chronic pelvic pain symptoms, sexual disorders, diabetes, and high blood pressure.
+Lajin is extremely useful in mitigating prostatitis, chronic pelvic pain symptoms, sexual disorders, diabetes, and high blood pressure.

 Do Lajin for 10-40 minutes for each leg in a reclining position.
 Starting term may change individually, but one should remember that the longer the practice, the better the result.
 However, you shouldn’t fool yourself by the simplicity of Paida and Lajin practices.
-If you are eager to get rid of prostatitis and chronic pelvic pain symptoms, you have to immerse yourself mentally, physically and socially into the process of self-healing rather than just limiting by these exercises for 1 hour or so every day.
-That’s why the workshops lasting for only one week show much better results and healing effect than individual practices for months.
-Along with Paida and Lajin practices for 4-5 hours a day workshop schedule includes meditative jogging, fasting, meditation, and vegetarian diet too.
+If you are eager to get rid of prostatitis and chronic pelvic pain symptoms, you have to immerse yourself mentally, physically, and socially into the process of self-healing rather than just limiting yourself to these exercises for 1 hour or so every day.
+That’s why the workshops lasting for only one week show much better results and healing effects than individual practices for months.
+Along with Paida and Lajin practices for 4-5 hours a day, the workshop schedule includes meditative jogging, fasting, meditation, and a vegetarian diet.

 Why should we trust Paida and Lajin practices?